PrashanthGVSS/Blinkit-sales-analysis/README.md

 # Blinkit Sales Analysis

-This project contains a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution using Power BI.
-The analysis includes various KPIs like Total Sales, Average Sales, Number of Items Sold, and Average Rating.
+Implemented advanced Power BI and analytics techniques to create a comprehensive analysis of Blinkit's sales performance, customer satisfaction, and inventory distribution.
+The analysis includes key performance indicators (KPIs) such as Total Sales, Average Sales, Number of Items Sold, and Average Customer Rating.
+Leveraged data visualization and reporting to deliver actionable insights that enhance business decision-making.

 # KPIs and Visualizations